christlutheran/christlutheranmanhattan/src/content/pages/divine-service.md

 - We practice closed communion ***see note below***
 - Our Pastor will greet everyone as they leave

 **Regarding Holy Communion**: Closed communion is an ancient practice dating back to the Apostles' themselves.
-Those who do not properly confess what Scripture teaches regarding Christ and His Supper must not be given the Sacrament (1 Cor 11:27, 29; 1 Cor 10:17).
+Those who do not properly confess what Scripture teaches regarding Christ and His Supper must not be given the Sacrament (1 Cor 10:17 | 1 Cor 11:27 | 1 Cor 11:29).
 Those who are members of the Lutheran Church – Missouri Synod are invited to the Lord's Supper.
 We invite others to learn about the Gospel and Sacrament in a new member class before taking communion.